robetatis/study_notes_regression/README.md

 Another important fact about $H$ is that each of its diagonal elements $h_{i,i}$ is equal to the _leverage_ of the corresponding observation $(x_i, y_i)$.
 The diagonal entries of $H$ are $h_{i,i} = x_i(X^TX)^{-1}x_i^T$, and this measures how distant (from the center) $x_i$ is in the column space of $X$.
 Factor $(X^TX)^{-1}$ warps and scales space such that distance is measured in $X$'s column space instead of in Euclidean space, otherwise we'd simply have $\lVert x_i^2 \rVert$, i.e., the squared length of $x_i$.

 This 'distance', combined with an unusual value for $y_i$ (i.e., a large residual $e_i$), results in a strong _influence_ of that datapoint on $\hat{\beta}$, which in turn translates into a strong influence of that datapoint on the regression line as a whole.
 Leverage is relevant because if high-leverage points are also outliers, our entire analysis would be based on a single (or a few) atypical observations, which makes conclusions less reliable than if they were based on the dataset as a whole.
+It's also important to mention that leverage measures how 'unusual' a specific row of $X$, $x_i = \langle x_{i,1}, x_{i,2}, ..., x_{i,p} \rangle$, is **in p-dimensional space**, and this **cannot be assessed visually via pairwise comparisons** of the columns of $X$ unless $X$ has only two columns.
+The reason is that a given $x_i$ can be within range for two of the variables (columns of $X$) and still be unusual in the other $p-2$ dimensions.

 Note: the off-diagonal elements of $H = X(X^TX)^{-1}X^T$ are $h_{i,j} = x_i(X^TX)^{-1}x_j^T$, and these measure the alignment or 'cross-similarity' of $x_i$ and $x_j$ in the column space of $X$.
 In turn, the diagonal elements $h_{ii} = x_i(X^TX)^{-1}x_i^T$ measure the 'self-similarity' of $x_i$ with itself, which is actually the distance mentioned above (that distance is measured along the principal components of $X$).